Aumann-SHAP: The Geometry of Counterfactual Interaction Explanations in Machine Learning: Experiments

-\emph{Local explainability} \cref{tab:totals_eq_vs_micro_dice}.
-For each counterfactual scenario, we explain the same improvement $\Delta V$ using three attribution methods: (i) the counterfactual equal-split Shapley baseline $\phi^{\mathrm{eq}}$ \cite{luborgonovo2024}, (ii) Micro-game Shapley $S^{\mathrm{micro}}$ ({our method with uniform grid $m=5$}), and (iii) Equal Surplus (ES) as an LES baseline \cite{Condevaux2022}.
-All three satisfy efficiency (feature local explanations sum to $\Delta V$).
-The key question is therefore not what is explained, but \emph{where responsibility is placed} among the changed features.
-The Growing Spheres scenario \cref{tab:totals_eq_vs_micro_dice} is $X_8:$ $0 \rightarrow 1$, $X_{13}:$ $1 \rightarrow 0$, $X_{14}:$ $0 \rightarrow 1$ and $X_{25}:$ $0 \rightarrow 1$.
-The dominant contributor is $X_{8}$ ($X_{22}$ and $X_{8}$ in DiCE and Genetic scenarios respectively, see Table~2 in Supplementary materials).
-Beyond the top driver, the ranking of $X_{13}$ and $X_{14}$ differs: equal-split Shapley assigns more to $X_{13}$ than $X_{14}$, whereas $S^{\mathrm{micro}}$ and ES assign more to $X_{14}$ than $X_{13}$.
-Importantly, these two discrepancies have different interpretations.
-The gap between $S^{\mathrm{micro}}$ and $\phi^{\mathrm{eq}}$ is explained by \emph{interaction geometry}: equal-split Shapley enforces a symmetric division within each interaction pot, while micro-game Shapley redistributes them according to how interaction gains accumulate inside the local cube.\footnote{In our experiments, ES is used only as a feature-total baseline, not as a canonical within-pot decomposition.}
+Across all three counterfactuals, the top contributor is stable: $X_8$ dominates in Growing Spheres and Genetic, $X_{22}$ in DiCE.
+The method disagreement is never about \emph{which} feature matters most, but \emph{how much} the interaction geometry reallocates among secondary features.

-\emph{Interaction explainability} \cref{tab:within_top_realloc}.
-The main contribution of \texttt{Aumann-SHAP} is to explain local explainability, accounting for the interaction between features.
-The micro-game Shapley shifts a substantial share of the gain toward $X_{8}$ and away from $X_{13}$ relative to the equal-split baseline.
-Indeed, $X_{13}$ (\emph{Credit history}) tends to decrease the transition to creditworthiness (0.0176) while $X_{8}$ (\emph{Checking account}) improves it a lot (0.1143).
-On the contrary, equal-split Shapley is silent about interaction effects since feature contributions are balanced.
+\emph{Local explainability} (\cref{tab:totals_eq_vs_micro_dice}).
+We explain $\Delta V=0.6569$ (Growing Spheres, $u=\{X_8,X_{13},X_{14},X_{25}\}$) via equal-split Shapley $\phi^{\mathrm{eq}}$, micro-game Shapley $S^{\mathrm{micro}}$ ($m=5$), and Equal Surplus (ES).
+The dominant contributor is $X_8$.
+Beyond the top feature, the ranking of $X_{13}$ and $X_{14}$ differs: equal-split assigns more to $X_{13}$, whereas $S^{\mathrm{micro}}$ and ES assign more to $X_{14}$.
+The gap is driven by interaction geometry: equal-split enforces symmetry, while micro-game Shapley redistributes according to how gains accumulate inside the local cube.\footnote{ES is used only as a feature-total baseline, not as a canonical within-pot decomposition.}

-\paragraph{Global explainability and convergence.} At the dataset level (see Table 7 in Supplementary materials), we aggregate over low-score baselines ($n=144$) and generate successful counterfactuals under the same target constraint $p_{\text{xgboost}}(\vx^1)\ge 0.80$ (with $p_{\text{xgboost}}(\vx^0)<0.30$ and $\overline{k}=2.51$ changed features).
-The global ranking is clear, \Xtwo \ and \Xone \ dominate the average improvement.
-Importantly, the three attribution methods remain very close on average, indicating robustness among attribution methods.
+\emph{Interaction explainability} (\cref{tab:within_top_realloc}).
+Micro-game Shapley shifts substantial gain toward $X_{8}$ and away from $X_{13}$.
+In the $X_8$+$X_{13}$ pot, $X_{13}$ (\emph{Credit history}) negatively contributes (0.0176) while $X_{8}$ (\emph{Checking account}) drives improvement (0.1143).
+This single reallocation equals $7.4\%$ of the total gain $\Delta V$—a geometry-agnostic method would miss it entirely.
+Equal-split Shapley is silent on such interaction effects.